VersionLens/sthlmjs/slides/pascal.md

   },
 }
 </code></pre>
+Note: This is where we use the same commit SHA variables.

 Running the multi-service app
 - We use ArgoCD + Jsonnet <!-- .element: class="fragment" -->
 - Why not helm / kustomize? <!-- .element: class="fragment" -->
-    - They feel a bit like overkill but you could easily use them if you like
+    - They feel a bit like overkill to us but you could easily use them if you like
 - You could also use something like Flux etc here instead <!-- .element: class="fragment" -->
+Note:
+- ArgoCD just looks at a folder with JSonnet or JSON files and keeps the manifests in sync with a k8s cluster.

 How do we orchestrate the boot-up<br/> of a multi-service app?
 - Standard k8s: <!-- .element: class="fragment" -->